Find Affordable College Courses

 74 Yearly Graduations

 The 4th most popular school in the country for health services administration majors who are seeking their master's degree is Arizona State University - Skysong.
 Each year, around 53,900 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $10,710 per year, while in-state graduate students, on average, pay $9,774 per year.
-During the 2020-2021 academic year, 74 people received their master's degree in health services administration from ASU - Skysong.
-Around 32% of these students were from an underrepresented racial-ethnic group, and 54% were women.
+The average in-state tuition for full-time undergraduates is $11,308 per year, while in-state graduate students, on average, pay $10,170 per year.
+During the most recent year for which we have data, 74 people received their master's degree in health services administration from ASU - Skysong.
+Of these students, 67% were women and 48% were members of underrepresented racial-ethnic groups.

 #6